 1. As few as four implants per jaw

-Whereas a full mouth of implants using traditional methods would require 8-10 implants per jaw, the All-on-4 technique uses just four.
+Where a full mouth of implants using traditional methods would require 8-10 implants per jaw, the Nobel Biocare All-on-4 technique uses just four.
 Sometimes five or six are needed on the upper jaw due to lower bone density.
+For more information on multiple teeth per implant, you can read our guide to having 1 dental implant for 2 teeth.

 2. Angled rear implants for optimum strength